-Fiscal year ended NAV per Equity Share (₹)
+Fiscal year/ Period ended NAV per Equity Share (₹)

-As on March 31, 2022 30.07
+As on March 31, 2023 39.29

+As on June 30, 2023 41.83

-After the completion of the Offer At Floor Price: [●]
+After the completion of the Offer At Floor Price: 41.83

-At Cap Price: [●]
+- At Cap Price: 41.83

-Offer Price [•]
+At Offer Price 41.83

-\ Stock split of equity shares and bonus equity shares are retrospectively considered for the computation of Weighted average number of equity shares for all periods presented.
+Stock split of equity shares and bonus equity shares are retrospectively considered for the computation of Weighted average number of equity shares for all periods presented.

-- i.
-Offer Price per Equity Share will be determined on conclusion of the Book Building Process. - ii.
-The figures disclosed above are based on the Restated Ind AS Financial Information of our Company. - iii.
-Net Asset Value per Share (in ₹) = Restated net worth at the end of the period/year / Weighted number of equity shares outstanding at the end of the period/year. - iv.
-Net Worth means the aggregate value of the paid-up share capital and all reserves created out of the profits and securities premium account and debit or credit balance of profit and loss account, after deducting the aggregate value of the accumulated losses, deferred expenditure and miscellaneous expenditure not written off, as per the audited balance sheet, but does not include reserves created out of revaluation of assets, write-back of depreciation and amalgamation
+i.
+Offer Price per Equity Share has been determined by our Company, in consultation with the BRLMs on conclusion of the Book Building Process.

+ii.
+The figures disclosed above are based on the Restated Ind AS Financial Information of our Company.

+- iii.
+Net Asset Value per Share (in $\mathfrak{T}$ ) = Restated net worth at the end of the period/year / Weighted number of equity shares outstanding at the end of the period/year. - iv.
+Net Worth means the aggregate value of the paid-up share capital and all reserves created out of the profits and securities premium account and debit or credit balance of profit and loss account, after deducting the aggregate value of the accumulated losses, deferred expenditure and miscellaneous expenditure not written off, as per the restated statement of assets and liabilities, but does not include reserves created out of revaluation of assets, write-back of depreciation and amalgamation.